 Representation for Theft in Riverside

 If you have been charged with petty or grand theft, securing the services of an experienced Riverside criminal defense attorney is crucial.
-The Law Offices of Catherine A. Schwartz can help you understand your rights, accurately assess the charges and valuations your case involves, and craft a rigorous defense against your charges.
+The Law Offices of Schwartz & Godbey can help you understand your rights, accurately assess the charges and valuations your case involves, and craft a rigorous defense against your charges.
 If you or someone you know have been charged with theft in the Riverside area, contact us today to see how we can fight for you.